human154/gleam-book/README.md

 The Gleam compiler checks your source code and insists you address any errors before the code is run.
 These errors, which are caught by the compiler and are fixed early, are errors that your user/customer will never need to experience and they are errors which you will never be called to fix in the middle of the night.

-In type checked languages you put in more up-front effort into crafting your code.
+In type checked languages, you put in more up-front effort into crafting your code.
 This extra effort results in the creation of higher quality, more reliable software that requires less maintenance compared to dynamically typed languages.

 #### Productivity